ttm/mass/notes.md

 Scripts:
 * change f_a to f_s or fs
 * match script names of pieces from listing to source tree.
-* include aux/utils.py to listings
-* add script on images for transitions
+* add script on images for transitions ????
-* Divide sound by max(max, min) in normalization
+* Divide sound by max(max, -min) in normalization
 * Include movement(2).py (in a sandbox?) or remove it.
-* Make Doppler with transitions of pitch, of location and vibratos
+* Make Doppler with transitions of pitch, of location and vibratos OK
 * Make arbitrary movements.
+OK
 * homogeneize names of rendered wav files
 * convolve noises and rhythms in the frequency domain
 * arrumar implementacao da dente de serra